TJBChris/YTReference/3dprints/README.md

 ## Projects

+- **RadioShackSign** - Make your own Radio Shack sign in the font of the 70s-90s logo (the only correct logo in my mind).

 - **TRS80XmasOrnament** - Add style to your Christmas tree with my TRS-80 Christmas ornament.
 The perfect way to gussie up your holiday season!

 - **FiveMegDiskSystemParts** - Chassis parts for the TRS-80/Tandy Five, Twelve, Fifteen, and Thirty-Five Meg disk system chassis/enclosures.